 1tsp Vanilla Extract

-- Start by placing the prepared strawberries into a heavy bottom, medium sized saucepan.
+- First of all place the prepared strawberries into a heavy bottom, medium sized saucepan.
 Sprinkle over 3 tablespoons of sugar and 4 tablespoons of tap water.

 - Place the pan over a medium heat and cook the strawberries until the liquid starts bubbling.